 Archiving can be useful for failed messages that no longer have business value.
-Once a message is archived it can be automatically cleaned up according to the configuration of the retention policy.
+Once a message is deleted it can be automatically cleaned up according to the configuration of the retention policy.

 Archiving in ServicePulse means that the failed messages are marked as

-Archived.
-Data from an archived message is still available, but it is no longer displayed in the Failed Messages list in ServicePulse and is not counted by the Failed Messages indicator in the ServicePulse dashboard.
-It also will not appear in any failed message groups.
+Deleted.
+Data from an deleted message is still available, but it is no longer displayed in the Failed Messages list in ServicePulse, is not counted by the Failed Messages indicator in the ServicePulse dashboard, nor will it appear in any failed message groups.

-Archived messages can be found in ServicePulse in a tab in the Failed Messages page.
-From the Failed Messages page, messages can also be archived from:
+Deleted messages can be found in ServicePulse in a tab in the Failed Messages page.
+From the Failed Messages page, messages can also be deleted from:

 To limit the set of displayed messages, select an option from the available predefined range.

 Each message on screen contains information about when it's scheduled for deletion.
 "Immediate deletion" means that the message has expired, and will be deleted the next time the deletion task runs.